The Resolved Structure of a Low Metallicity Photodissociation Region: Results

-Our radial profiles of the H$_2$ 2.12 $\micron$ line, shown in Figure~\ref{fig:models_conv}, reveal two distinct intensity peaks that we interpret as two separate DFs.
+Our radial profiles of the H$_2$ 2.12 $\micron$ (1-0 S(1) line, shown in Figure~\ref{fig:models_conv}, reveal two distinct intensity peaks that we interpret as two separate DFs.
 Similar multiple DF structures have been observed in the Orion Bar \citep{Peeters24}.
 Our analysis will focus on the first ``primary'' DF in all subsequent discussions.
 The second DF also exhibits a similar structure to the first DF.
+To understand the nature of the H2 emission generating the observed peak, we create a map of H$_2$ 2.24 $\micron$ (2-1 S(1)) line, and generate a corresponding radial profile for comparison against the H$_2$ 2.12 $\micron$ emission.
+We analyze the ratio of the 1-0 S(1) to 2-1 S(1) intensities at the first peak of the H$_2$ 1-0 S(1) radial profile, located at 0\farcs.73.
+At this position, we measure a 1-0 S(1)/2-1 S(1) ratio of 2.17, characteristic of a primarily H$_2$ FUV pumped region.
+In the Orion Bar, \citet{Peeters24} find similar \htwo v=1–0 S(1)/v=2–1 S(1) line intensity ratios of $\sim$ 3–5 in each of the three different DFs.
 We also find that the structure of the H$_2$ 2.12 \micron~and 3.3 $\micron$ PAH radial profiles look strikingly similar, in contrast to the Orion Bar PDR, where the PAH emission peaks at the IF and is bright in the atomic gas region \citep{Peeters24}.
 We also observed two peaks in the PAH feature integrated intensity radial profile.

 With the Paschen-$\alpha$ and Brackett-$\alpha$ line maps, we explore the location of the IF.
 We look for a decline in HI recombination line intensities that corresponds to the edge of the H~II region.
 This location marks the transition from H$^+$ to H. We compare the HI recombination lines to the H$_2$ 2.12 \micron, CO, and [CI] emission in Figure \ref{fig:models_conv}.
 We observe the ionized gas to be more extended but do observe a peak, and a subsequent dip, right before the DF which we interpret as the IF.
 We measure the IF as the peak in the HI Paschen 4-3 line to sit at $0\farcs647 \pm 0\farcs060$, or $0.195 \pm 0.013$ pc, from the arbitrary zero point of the radial profile.